efekanesirgeme/privacy-policy/README.md

 - No account creation required

 ## Contact
-For questions about this privacy policy, contact: [your-email@example.com]
+For questions about this privacy policy, contact: [efekanesirgeme-at-gmail-dot-com]

 ## Changes
 We may update this privacy policy.
 Changes will be posted on this page.